Distance Education Mission

 Distance learning is defined as a formal educational process in which the majority of the instruction occurs when student and instructor are not in the same physical location.
 Instruction may be synchronous or asynchronous.
-Distance learning instruction can include instruction via teleconferencing, (online, hybrid, and web-enhanced instruction).
+Distance learning instruction at Southeastern Technical College includes online, hybrid, and web-enhanced courses.

 Completing your college education is a point and click away at Southeastern Technical College's virtual campus.
 Online learning gives you the flexibility to take classes in the environment that works best for you: home, office, internet café, or even during travel—business or pleasure.